 LEVEL 4: 90 (or above) out of 100

 Your online open book exam will usually be available within 24 hours after you complete your online registration.
 You may complete your open book exam at your leisure.
 This is designed to be used as a study guide for the level 2, 3 and 4 closed book exams.
 New officials should wait until after the seminar to take the online exam.

 STEP 4 - Online Education

 Level 1 officials complete this requirement by attending the USA Hockey sponsored online 'classroom' portion of the seminar as the necessary videos are shown there.
 Level 2, 3, & 4 officials must complete the online training course consisting of various video presentations, each followed by a short quiz.
 You must pass each quiz before you move on to the next course.

 STEP 5 - SafeSport Program

 All officials who are or will be 17 years old or older as of December 31st of that registration season, must complete the SafeSport Program Training course.
-SafeSport is an online training course that consists of various videos followed by a short quiz.
+SafeSport is a required annual online training course that consists of various videos followed by a short quiz.
 You must pass each quiz before you move on to the next topic.